 26 For example, because the applicant is hospitalized or serving on a sequestered jury.
-For Public Comments Page

-- 53. Head of Household The adult member of the family who is considered the head for purposes of determining income eligibility and rent.
-However, the income of the head of household, spouse and each additional family member is included in determining rent.
-The head of household is responsible for ensuring that the family fulfills all of its responsibilities under the program, alone or in conjunction with a co-head or spouse.
-24 CFR 5.504(b) - a.
-The family may designate any qualified family member as the head of household. - b.
-The head of household must have the legal capacity to enter into a lease under state and local law. - 54.
-Health and Medical Care Expenses Any cost incurred in the diagnosis, cure, mitigation, treatment, or prevention of disease or payments for treatments affecting any structure or function of the body.
-Health and medical care expenses include medical insurance premiums and long-term care premiums that are paid or anticipated during the period for which annual income is computed. - 55.
-Household A broader term for family that includes additional people who, with VIHA's permission, live in a unit, such as live-in aides, foster children, and foster adults.
-However, household members are not family members and do not qualify as remaining family members. - 56.
-HUD-The United States Department of Housing and Urban Development. - 57.
-Imputed Welfare Income The amount of annual income by which a Tenant's welfare grant has been reduced because of welfare fraud or failure to comply with economic self-sufficiency requirements that is, nonetheless, included in annual income for determining rent.
-24 CFR § 5.615(b). - 58.
+- 59. Household A broader term for family that includes additional people who, with VIHA's permission, live in a unit, such as live-in aides, foster children, and foster adults.
+However, household members are not family members and do not qualify as remaining family members. - 60.
+HUD -The United States Department of Housing and Urban Development. - 61.
 Independent Contractor An individual who qualifies as an independent contractor instead of an employee in accordance with the Internal Revenue Code Federal income tax requirements and whose earnings are consequently subject to the Self-Employment Tax.
-In general, an individual is an independent contractor if the payer has the right to control or direct only the result of the work and not what will be done and how it will be done. - 59.
+In general, an individual is an independent contractor if the payer has the right to control or direct only the result of the work and not what will be done and how it will be done. - 62.
 Individual with Disabilities The definition of an individual with disabilities is for the purpose of determining if an individual may obtain a reasonable accommodation or physical modification.
 The Section 504 of the Rehabilitation Act (Section 504), Fair Housing Act and Americans with Disabilities Act (ADA) definitions of Individual with Handicaps and Qualified Individual with Disabilities are not the definitions used to determine program eligibility.
 Instead, use the definition from 42 USC 1437a(b)(3) of "Person with Disabilities" as defined separately (#74) in this section.